relevance/elzar/USAGE.md

 This step will provision a new server from AWS using your specified credentials and will bootstrap Chef Solo on the box.

+Note: **A *new* EC2 instance is provisioned each time this script is executed**; you'll probably want to clean up those instances if you need to re-start for any reason.

 ```sh
 elzar preheat "ElzarRailsExample Staging"